 Beacon is a medium-sized city located in the state of New York.
 With a population of 14,523 people and five constituent neighborhoods, Beacon is the 122nd largest community in New York.
-Beacon has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Beacon has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Unlike some cities, Beacon isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Beacon are a mix of both white- and blue-collar jobs.
-Overall, Beacon is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Beacon who work in office and administrative support (14.69%), management occupations (11.29%), and sales jobs (7.21%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Beacon is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Beacon is a city of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Beacon who work in office and administrative support (12.52%), management occupations (9.39%), and sales jobs (7.46%).

 Of important note, Beacon is also a city of artists.
 Beacon has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Beacon’s character.